sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 Zoe Gillenwater did a great presentation on this a few months back.
 [Here's a link to her presentation](http://zomigi.com/blog/flexbox-presentation/).

+This is the most bulletproof way to use flexbox and support older browsers, but it also means duplicating some of your layout code and figuring out what's "good enough" with a client or boss can sometimes be difficult.

 To keep things simple for our example, we'll give up on the buttons being lined up at the bottom in IE8 and IE9.
 But we still need the